kzar/bitratchet-js/README.md

  - It must contain a `parse` field containing a function that expects data in a ArrayBuffer and returns the parsed information.
  - It must contain an `unparse` field containing a function that accepts the parsed information and returns an ArrayBuffer with the unparsed data.
- - Parse and unparse functions must accept an optional second `context` parameter used for passing in the record's context.
+ - Parse and unparse functions are passed two extra parameters, `context` and `parent_field_name`.
+They can be safely ignored and probably will only be of use to the record primitive.
+ - It should contain a missing field - usually set by the missing option - that contains the default value to use.
+If the missing field contains a function it will be called with the record context to determine the default value.
  - It should contain a length field containing a number specifying - in bits - how large the primitive is.
 If the length field is omitted the primitive is considered of dynmaic length.
  - Dynamic length primitives are only necessary when the primitive's length varies depending on _its own value_.
 They are only necessary for records and other advanced situations.
 The dynamic primitives `parse` and `unparse` functions must return an object containing the data and bit length like so: `{ data : ..., length ... }` instead of just the data.
 Dynamic length fields also have to deal with extra data and don't get as much help with putting their data into the right position.
- - Primtives `parse` and `unparse` functions are also passed an optional third parameter containg the parent record's field name for the primitive.
-(Probably is only useful to the record primitive, it's used to facilitate nested records.)
  - If the primitive's length is not divisible by 8 the parse function should ignore any extra bits (left at the MSB end of the first and MSB byte) and the unparse function should take care to zero them.
  - If the primitive is created with invalid options, or used with invalid data an exception should be thrown.
- - By convention primtives should accept a `missing` option when it's possible the primitive's value will be omitted, the option could contain a value or a function to be called.
-The missing option is then used by the unparse function when the value is undefined.
-(The provided `bitratchet.handle_missing` function can be called at the start of unparse like so `data = bitratchet.handle_missing(data, options.missing, context);`.)

 Included primitives: